 By Randy Fabi and Michael Taylor

-Freeport and fellow miner Newmont Mining, which together account for virtually all copper mining in Indonesia and are exempt from export taxes under current contracts, are expected to meet finance ministry officials on Friday.
+Freeport and fellow miner Newmont Mining, which together account for virtually all copper mining in Indonesia and are exempt from export taxes under their current contracts, are expected to meet with finance ministry officials later on Friday.

-President Susilo Bambang Yudhoyono gave Freeport and Newmont a reprieve from a controversial mineral ore export ban, but then surprised the U.S.-based majors by imposing an export tax.
+President Susilo Bambang Yudhoyono on Saturday gave Freeport and Newmont a reprieve from a controversial mineral ore export ban, but then surprised the U.S.-based majors by imposing an export tax.

-Freeport, which produces 73 percent of Indonesia's copper output, has halted concentrate exports from the world's fifth-largest copper mine since Dec.
-15, and has yet to resume them as it awaits greater clarity on new government policies.
+Freeport, which produces 73 percent of Indonesia’s copper output, has halted concentrate exports from the world’s fifth-largest copper mine since Dec.
+15, and has yet to resume shipments as it waits for greater clarity from the government on the new policies.

 “International arbitration is a probability, if the government does not move on the issue of the export tax,” said a source close to the situation, who asked not be named because of the sensitivity of the matter.

-The new rules hike to 25 percent a tax for copper concentrate exports, from 20 percent, and levy the tax on Freeport and Newmont for the first time.
+Under the new regulations, a tax for copper concentrate exports will be raised to 25 percent from 20 percent and levied on Freeport and Newmont for the first time.
 The tax will rise to 60 percent by the end of 2016, before exports of concentrate are banned from 2017.

 As a result, Freeport could pay around $5 billion more in taxes over the next three years, according to Reuters calculations based on the company’s production forecasts and assuming copper prices of $3.50 a pound, and estimates by two industry sources.

-Indonesia's tough new policies aim to force miners to process mineral ores in the country, as part of plans to transform Southeast Asia's biggest economy into a producer of finished goods, from being simply a supplier of raw materials.
+Indonesia’s tough new policies are aimed at forcing miners to process mineral ores within the country, part of plans to transform Southeast Asia’s biggest economy from being simply a supplier of raw materials into a producer of finished goods.

 That would increase its foreign revenue and narrow the current account deficit, which has undermined investor confidence and battered the rupiah currency.